QuiNovas/pulsar-jms-provider-client/README.md

 Go to unzipped folder and copy pulsar-jms-provider-examples-XXX.jar from lib to pulsar-jms-provider-examples-XXX

     cp ./lib/pulsar-jms-provider-examples-XXX.jar .

   press Enter

-# Refer Configuration.md in project pulsar-jms-provider-examples
+# Config application.properties by referring Configuration.md file in project pulsar-jms-provider-examples

 # Run the app on ubuntu